 - risks across time,

-- risks across assets, and
+- risks across assets and

 - risks across livelihood.

 The study also presents various local climate adaptation practices and coping strategies that individual households and communities apply during and after disasters.
-It gives examples of household and communities short-term coping and long-term adaptation practices.
+It gives examples of household and community short-term coping and long-term adaptation practices.

 Regarding external interventions, like relocating communities, an example cited in the study demonstrates that sometimes interventions without proper local consultations can fail and contribute to communities’ maladaptation.